teylie/teylie/README.md

-## welcome to my coffee coding haven  📃☔☕

-> Welcome to my serene corner where simplicity meets comfort.
-Here, I showcase, my coding projects whilst sipping some coffee, getting lost in a good book, and relishing the gentle embrace of raindrops.
-This space of mine is a reflection of my mind, embracing code with cozy minimalism, where less is more and warmth is paramount.

 # Hi~ — I am Lyla !

 🌸 I'm an enthusiastic coder— who's just stepping into the captivating realm of programming.

      I'm ready to embark on new adventures and unravel the wonders that the programming universe holds ⭐

 ## 📚 My importants